ezekg/xo/README.md

 ## Usage
 `xo` accepts the following syntax; all you have to do is feed it some `stdin` via piped output (`echo 'hello' | xo ...`) or what have you.
-There's no flags, and no additional arguments.
+There's no command line flags, and no additional arguments.
 Simple and easy to use.
 ```
 xo '/<pattern>/<formatter>/[flags]'
 ```